rafaelmotaalves/microservices-communication/README.md

     kubectl create -f app/sock-shop-ns.yaml
 ```

-After the namespace is created, you can execute the following command to spawn the rest of the containers:
+After the namespace is created build the queue-master and shipping images are built, you can execute the following command to spawn the rest of the containers:

 ```
     kubectl create -f app/services